 Principal Research Interest(s): Jewish History, Medieval European History

-David Shyovitz (Ph.D., University of Pennsylvania, 2011), is an Assistant Professor in Northwestern's History Dept., with a joint appointment at the Crown Center for Jewish and Israel Studies.
+David Shyovitz (Ph.D., University of Pennsylvania, 2011) is Associate Professor of History and Director of NU's Crown Family Center for Jewish and Israel Studies.
 His research focuses on medieval European intellectual and cultural history, with a particular emphasis on Jewish history and Jewish-Christian relations.
-His first book, A Remembrance of His Wonders: Nature and the Supernatural in Medieval Ashkenaz, is forthcoming from the University of Pennsylvania Press.
-His current project, "Oh Beastly Jew!"
+He is the author of A Remembrance of His Wonders: Nature and the Supernatural in Medieval Ashkenaz (Philadelphia, 2017), which was awarded the John Nicholas Brown Prize for best first book in Medieval Studies by the Medieval Academy of America.
+His current book project, "O Beastly Jew!"
 Jews, Animals, and Jewish Animals in the Middle Ages, explores the overlapping ways in which Jewish and Christian authors and artists distinguished humans from animals, and Jews from Christians, over the course of the Middle Ages.